 Although the Underground Storage Tank Management Division has begun the use of the Alternative Fuel Installation Application/Conversion Notification (pdf) checklist, compatibility between alternative fuels and typical UST system components continues to be an issue.
 Our support for the industry includes making sure that the proper safeguards are in place so that the positive environmental contributions of renewable fuels are not negated by using equipment that may not be compatible.
 Without the use of compatible equipment, your UST system could degrade and a release could occur.
 Components and equipment used in conventional fuel systems are time-tested for compatibility and are readily available.

-Whether converting an older tank or installing a new tank system for use with ethanol-blended fuels, please use the following procedures:
+Whether converting an older tank or installing a new tank system for use with ethanol-blended fuels, you must use the following procedures:

 Ultimately, the equipment and components must be compatible with the alternative fuels that you intend to use.
 The following is a list of equipment that must have an appropriate alternative fuel model in place: